Self-employed tax calculator

-How to use the self-employed income tax calculator:
+How to use the self-employed tax calculator:

 Use the self-employment Income Tax calculator to work out your take-home pay after business expenses, National Insurance contributions and Income Tax: